-During this pandemic, one parent told me how concerned they were that their teenage son was walking around with his wireless headphones on all day.
+During the COVID-19 pandemic, one parent told me how concerned they were that their teenage son was walking around with his wireless headphones on all day.
 This dad assumed he wasn’t doing his schoolwork.
 Rather than saying “take off those headphones” and trying to assert power and control over something he didn’t understand, the dad got curious and asked: “why do you have your headphones on all day?”
 His son told him about an audio social media platform called Discord that usually he used for online gaming.
 Now people in his class were using it to hang out together during the day when they were otherwise alone at their desks.
 Much of the time no-one spoke at all, but other times they’d have conversations, or someone would stream music down to everyone else so they could listen to the same tunes.
 The headphones weren’t isolating but were a way his son was managing isolation during remote learning.

 Recognising and respecting the private lives of our children is important.
 Be curious and ask them about it – and be satisfied with what they tell us.
 If we do this it leads to better and more mature relationships with our children as they grow and means they are more likely to seek us out for help and we are more able to offer our own insights along the way